luxeengine/luxe-docs/docs/tutorials/world/index.md

 To make the game a bit more fun, we'll add some squishy behaviour.
 When we hit a collider, we get the height and check the distance.
 If the distance is less than 32 (half the radius of our bee), we've just hit the edge of the collider with the bottom of the bee and we can ignore it.

-And one final tweak, we'll **play a bounce animation** when we hit a flower.
+Another tweak, we'll **play a bounce animation** when we hit a flower.
 This also uses the `Tags` modifier, which allows us to tag entities with specific tags and check for them.
 In this case, our flower entity inside the pillar prototype already has a tag.

 ```js  hl_lines="8 9 10 11 12 13 17 18 19"
 handle_collision() {